 Many US universities actively hide instances of sexual assault and harassment, including rape, particularly when the harassment is perpetrated by an individual in a position of power over others.
 Universities’ administrators deal with sexual assault internally, despite being unqualified to investigate claims and to provide support to victims.
 In so doing, they erase forensic evidence and protect the perpetrator from facing criminal charges.

-Even when rape is recognized, the rapist regularly faces only “voluntary counseling” or “two or three terms of administrative leave” (often without salary suspension: is this a punishment for or an incentive to rape?).
+Even when rape is recognized (note, however, that the word ‘rape’ is carefully avoided), the rapist regularly faces only “voluntary counseling” or “two or three terms of administrative leave” (often without salary suspension: is this a punishment for or an incentive to rape?).
 Evidence of the prevalence of this disciplinary tactic is publicly available in title IX reports.
 Further, many academic policies actively protect rapists by indirectly inhibiting even internal reporting.
 Controversially, “mandatory reporting” does not require confidentiality, a condition that is likely to decrease reporting by dissuading students from discussing their experiences and concerns in the first place.
 Other policies actively reinforce less than transparent relationships, contributing to power dynamics that encourage remaining silent about sexual assault.
 For example, the practice of using recommendation letters, which candidates cannot review, actively undermine transparency: it creates a climate of silence, in which the student must try to please the advisor, and is forever left wondering whether s/he did enough to receive a good reference.

 The problem is not limited to the U.S. Many UK universities similarly deter students from reporting sexual assault and harassment.
 They have internal anonymous mechanisms for reporting, but very little, if anything, comes out of reporting incidents.
 Universities have a strong incentive to keep cases of sexual violence secret in order to protect the institution’s reputation.
 The show needs to go on.